-Review the following information before you perform the checkout procedure for diagnosing hardware problems.
+Before you perform the checkout procedure for diagnosing hardware problems, review the following information.

-- Read the safety information that begins on "Safety" on page v. - The Dynamic System Analysis (DSA) provides the primary methods of testing the major components of the server, such as the system board, Ethernet controller, keyboard, mouse (pointing device), serial ports, and hard disk drives.
+- Read the safety information that begins on page "Safety" on page v. - Dynamic System Analysis (DSA) provides the primary methods of testing the major components of the server, such as the system board, Ethernet controller, keyboard, mouse (pointing device), serial ports, and hard disk drives.
 You can also use them to test some external devices.
 If you are not sure whether a problem is caused by the hardware or by the software, you can use the diagnostic programs to confirm that the hardware is working correctly. - When you run DSA, a single problem might cause more than one error message.
 When this happens, correct the cause of the first error message.
 The other error messages usually will not occur the next time you run DSA.

-Important: If multiple error codes or light path diagnostics LEDs indicate a microprocessor error, the error might be in the microprocessor or in the microprocessor socket.
-See "Microprocessor problems" on page 76 for information about diagnosing microprocessor problems.
+Important: If multiple error codes or LCD system information display panel (if available) indicate a microprocessor error, the error might be in the microprocessor or in the microprocessor socket.
+See "Microprocessor problems" on page 88 for information about diagnosing microprocessor problems.